It's not a metaphor, it's not an artistic provocation, it's not even a protest.

 The works of Nivola—an internationally renowned artist, one of the few Sardinians capable of translating their homeland into the language of modern art—become an improvised urinal.

 And so the photographed scene becomes news.
 And suddenly it's no longer just a prank, nor just an obscene act: it's an uncomfortable mirror of how we treat what should represent us .
+Public art reduced to an urban backdrop, invisible like any other wall.

 © Riproduzione riservata